 Laying down wines for Godchildren

-In 2009 Johnny Ray interviewed Private Cellar’s Amanda Skinner for a piece that he wrote on laying down wine for godchildren and in early 2014 he wrote an article for The Field on the same subject.
+In 2009 Johnny Ray interviewed Private Cellar’s Amanda Skinner for a piece that he wrote on laying down wine for godchildren in The Telegraph and, in early 2014, he wrote an article for The Field on the same subject.
 The two articles feature at the top of Google rankings and this has resulted in hundreds of enquiries over the years and an even higher number of cases of fine wine being purchased for lucky godchildren as well as children and grandchildren, nieces and nephews.
-These cases are now lying in the perfect temperature and humidity conditions at Private Cellar’s specialist wine storage Bond, Vinothèque, maturing slowing in anticipation of being handed over to the fortunate owners on their 18th or 21st birthdays in the years and decades to come.
-Here Amanda gives her insights into buying wine for godchildren and answers the ten most frequently asked questions on the subject.
+These cases are now lying in the perfect temperature and humidity conditions provided by Private Cellar’s specialist wine storage Bond, Vinothèque and will slowly mature before they are handed over to their fortunate owners on their 18th or 21st birthdays in the years and decades to come.

 In the old days it was quite common for godfathers to buy a “pipe” of Port for their godsons.
-The thought of that – 60 cases or 720 bottles of Port – makes me feel quite liverish but lifestyles were very different then, as was the outlay for the godparent!
+The thought of that makes us feel quite liverish – 60 cases or 720 bottles of Port! – but lifestyles were very different then, as was the outlay for the godparent!

-Modern godparents are tending to lay down a case of Bordeaux for the Christening and then topping this up each birthday and Christmas.
-Initially, the cost per case is quite high as you need to buy a wine which is of high enough quality and from a great vintage to last for a minimum of 18 years.
+Modern godparents tend to lay down a case of Bordeaux for the Christening and then top up the collection each birthday and Christmas.
+Initially, the cost per case is relatively high as you need to buy a wine which is of high enough quality and from a great vintage to last for a minimum of 18 years.
 As the years go by and the 18th or 21st birthday approaches, godparents will know if their godchild is going to be more interested in selling their stash or drinking it (hopefully with said godparent!) and, armed with that knowledge, we can advise accordingly.
-Godparents of “drinkers” who have become really interested in wine can branch out and add cases of Red Burgundy or wines from Piedmont or the Rhône which have a tighter drinking window but will often be less expensive and end up creating an interesting selection of wines for drinking over a period of years.
+Godparents of “drinkers” who have become really interested in wine can branch out and add cases of red burgundy or wines from Piedmont or the Rhône which have a tighter drinking window but will often be less expensive and end up creating an interesting selection of wines for their godchild to drink over a period of years.
 We don’t have a specific “product” for our godparents – our approach is much more bespoke and tailored to your budget and your intended wishes for your godchild.

 Those who want to keep the collection geared towards selling it eventually will stick to highly rated Bordeaux from the top vintages, Super Tuscans or iconic wines from Napa Valley or Vintage Port.
-It is not uncommon for godchildren to come to us when they are in their twenties and ask us to sell a case of their fine wine and then use the proceeds to buy a larger number of cases of good but not grand wine which they can enjoy with their friends without feeling queasy as they watch hundreds of pounds worth of their precious wine going down less than discriminating throats.
+It is not uncommon for godchildren to come to us when they are in their twenties and ask us to sell a case of their fine wine and then use the proceeds to buy a larger number of cases of good but not grand wine which they can enjoy with their friends, which eliminates the sadness of watching hundreds of pounds worth of their precious wine going down less than discriminating throats.

-We do still lay down Port for godchildren and the recent release of the very great 2011 vintage (the Port Houses unanimously “declared” their wines which only happens in spectacularly good years) resulted in a flurry of orders for children born in that year and being Christened in 2018.
+We do still lay down Port for godchildren and the recent release of the very great 2016 vintage (the Port Houses unanimously “declared” a vintage, which only happens in spectacularly good years) resulted in a flurry of orders for children born in that year and being Christened in 2018.
 Port does appreciate in value but it’s a drink which is less in demand than top Red Bordeaux.
 On the other hand, it has the advantage of taking longer to mature so whilst its appreciation is much slower in comparison to Bordeaux, it is the perfect gift for a godchild who might eventually drink the wine as there is no concern that it will “go over” before they come of age.

 If a wine collection sounds like the sort of present that you would like to give to your godchildren or a new-born in your family, then do get in touch.
-Here are ten of the most frequently asked questions but if you would like to know more, please don’t hesitate to e-mail firstname.lastname@example.org or call 01353 721 608.
+Here are some ofthe most frequently asked questions but if you would like to know more, please don’t hesitate to e-mail firstname.lastname@example.org or call 01353 721 608.

 However, we do have a service which works well for busy godparents who don’t want to have to slog around a toy shop or give an iTunes or Amazon voucher for birthdays and who have an annual “budget” in mind, in that they invest in a case for their godchild and then “hand over” a bottle or two each year.
 In this scheme, you would buy a case of 12 bottles in its OWC up front and decide how many bottles you will give your godchild each birthday and / or Christmas and we then write to them on subsequent birthdays or at Christmas to say that you have “added” a bottle to their reserve.
 If, for example, you gave one bottle for their birthday and one bottle for Christmas, we would then prompt you after six years to buy another case and so it continues.

-You do not have to but we strongly recommend that if you intend to build up a collection of wine which your godchild might sell, you leave the wine In Bond, stored under perfect conditions which act as a guarantee of provenance and storage during the wine’s lifetime and allows it to be sold internationally.
+You do not have to but we strongly recommend that if you intend to build up a collection of wine which your godchild might sell, you leave the wine In Bond, stored under perfect conditions which act as a guarantee of provenance and storage during the wine’s lifetime for its next owner and allows it to be sold internationally.
 If Duty and VAT are paid this tax cannot be recovered; i.e. the value of the wine In Bond will be the same as the value of the wine Duty Paid when it comes to sell it.

 In the case of Bordeaux, the new vintage is released for tasting and assessment during the spring following the harvest.
 At that point we merchants and all the global wine critics descend on Bordeaux and make our judgments.
-Private Cellar’s buying is led by Master of Wine Nicola Arcedeckne-Butler who has been assessing young Bordeaux wine for over twenty vintages.
+Private Cellar’s buying is led by Master of Wine Nicola Arcedeckne-Butler who has been assessing young Bordeaux wine for nearly thirty vintages.
 Prices are released between April and July and we recommend purchase, or not, depending on our findings at the tasting and the price at which the châteaux release their wine.
 The wine critics rate the wines and publish their views.
 The wine critic Robert Parker started a wine journal in the 1980s called The Wine Advocate.
-He became a very powerful player in the world of fine wine and his scores in The Wine Advocate can make or break a wine’s “performance”.
-Whether you agree with his assessments or not (and there are constant and hot international debates about each and every one of his pronouncements) if you are looking to make profits out of wine, you cannot ignore him – his scores have impacted on the market over the past forty years.
+He became a very powerful player in the world of fine wine and his scores could make or break a wine’s “performance” on the secondary market.
+He has now retired from rating Bordeaux and this has opened the field to more critics which gives a more balanced view of a wine’s quality.
+We will also look at the ratings given by the critics who are most respected to inform our advice.

 Yes, by appointment.
 It would not be appropriate to have a minor in a Bond where wine is stored but when they are 18 or over it is easy to arrange, with notice.
 We store their wine in their name in our Private Cellar Reserves LLP account, totally separate from our trading stock and each case has a unique rotation number attached to it.
 This number is logged on our computer system and also the Bond’s system, alongside their customer reference to identify unambiguous ownership.
 To view the wine we would arrange an appointment and give the Bond a list of your godchild’s wines and their rotation numbers and one of the Vinothèque team would accompany them to view each of the cases.
 We store and manage over 15,000 cases of wine on behalf of our clients and it’s quite an impressive sight.

 * Prices are correct at the time of going to press.
-For current rates, please visit our wine storage page.
+For current rates, please visit our terms & conditions page.